 - be able to discuss the specific course topic critically and confidently.

 Service Learning Project Description

-In this course, you will collaborate with SapereFood, an online magazine dedicated to sharing the Umbrian agricultural traditions and food producers’ narratives with consumers.
-You will conduct on-site interviews and participate in tastings of local products, which will serve as the basis for one of the creative writing assignments.
-The collection of your stories will then be published on the SapereFood webpage.
-At the end of the semester, you will present your project to the Umbra community.
+In this course, you will meet with the Umbrian producers and participate in tastings of local products, which will serve as the basis for one of the course’s creative writing assignments.
+You will then transform your experience during the visits into a children’s story on food in both English and Italian.
+To conclude the project, you will share your creative piece at “Apriti, scuola!”, a weekly multi-lingual children’s reading hosted by “Il Castello Rotondo” Elementary School.
+At the end of the semester, you will present your work to the Umbra community.